Cozy Vegan Mushroom Bourguignon

 No ratings yet

 This cozy vegan mushroom bourguignon is the deeply savory and comforting dish you’ll want to eat all winter long.
 Mixed mushrooms offer a hearty texture and umami in addition to high nutritional value.
 The mushrooms are stewed with red wine, garlic, pearl onions, and herbs.
-The result is in an ultra-flavorful finished dish that can be served over mashed potatoes, polenta, toast, or a cooked whole grain.
+Serve the hearty mixture over mashed potatoes, polenta, toast, or a cooked whole grain.

 An overhead image of a dish of mashed potatoes, which have been topped with a vegan mushroom bourguignon.